Tests for quantum contextuality in terms of $q$-entropies: Entropic inequalities for the CHSH scenario

 Here, the entropy $H_{q}(A,B^{\prime},A^{\prime},B)$ was expressed with respect to the chain rule (\ref{ehrl}).
 Subtracting $H_{q}(B)$ and using Eq. (\ref{chrl}), one further obtains

 According to Lemma \ref{lem1}, for $q\geq1$ we write

-Combining these relations with Eq. (\ref{comb1}), we have arrived at entropic Bell's inequality
+Combining these relations with Eq. (\ref{comb1}), we have arrived at the entropic inequality

 which holds for $q\geq1$.
-For $q=1$, the formula (\ref{comb3}) is reduced to the Braunstein--Caves inequality (\ref{comb31}).
-So, we have obtained a one-parametric extension of the entropic relation of Ref. \cite{BC88} in terms of the conditional $q$-entropies.
+Predictions of quantum mechanics sometimes lead to a violation of Eq. (\ref{comb3}).
+For $q=1$, this formula is reduced to the Braunstein--Caves inequality (\ref{comb31}).
+Using the conditional $q$-entropies, we herewith obtained a one-parametric extension of the main result of Ref. \cite{BC88}.
 In terms of the mutual $q$-information, for $q\geq1$ we also have